Samrat Prithviraj: Filming

-Principal photography commenced on 15 November 2019 with a puja ceremony at Jamwaramgarh, Jaipur, Rajasthan, and a song was shot in January 2020, but the filming was stopped in March 2020 due to the Coronavirus lockdown in India ordered by the Indian government, owing to the COVID-19 pandemic.
+Principal photography commenced on 15 November 2019 with a puja ceremony in Jamwaramgarh, Jaipur, Rajasthan.
+A song was shot in January 2020, but filming was halted in March 2020 ordered by the Indian government, owing to the COVID-19 lockdown in India.

-Ahead of the 2020 monsoon season, the sets created in Rajasthan were taken down because the cost of maintaining them during the coronavirus lockdown was too high.
+Ahead of the 2020 monsoon season, the sets created in Rajasthan were dismantled due to the high cost of maintenance.
 With no filming expected to take place before the monsoon season, the two sets erected in Dahisar – one of a palace and one of an arena made for an action sequence – were destroyed.
 Instead, an indoor set was decided to be set up for the resumption of filming.

-After 6 months, shooting was resumed at YRF Studios in October 2020.
-Kumar was spotted at the sets on 10 October 2020, while Sood and Chhillar were a part of this schedule too.
-Filming wrapped up in February 2021.
+After 6 months, filming resumed at the YRF Studios in October 2020.
+Kumar was spotted on-sets on 10 October 2020, while Sood and Chhillar also participated in the schedule.
+Filming wrapped in February 2021.

 Different news sites have reported different budget with values ranging between ₹150 crore and ₹300 crore.